Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 ## Fallback Semantics

 RNG and Export use similar positive-path sidecar gates, but they do not have the same safe fallback.
-RNG can safely close with a deterministic consensus-bound fallback digest (Tier 1) when peers cannot establish an accepted participant_aligned or validator_quorum entropy set in time: every input to the fallback (`HashPrefix::entropyFallback`, parent ledger hash, base tx set hash, sequence) is already consensus-agreed at injection time, so no second agreement is needed.
+RNG closes with a deterministic consensus-bound fallback digest (Tier 1) in either of two cases: (1) when peers cannot establish an accepted participant_aligned or validator_quorum entropy set in time, or (2) whenever the round's active validator view is not UNLReport-backed — no on-ledger `UNLReport`, e.g. early ledgers or config-trusted dev/test networks — regardless of how well peers aligned, because a config-derived view can differ between nodes and yield divergent tier labels for the same entropy set (see Entropy Alignment Rules).
+Either way every input to the fallback (`HashPrefix::entropyFallback`, parent ledger hash, base tx set hash, sequence) is already consensus-agreed at injection time, so no second agreement is needed.
 The result is explicitly labeled